MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab01_Create_company.md

 7. A new **Fiscal Year** will be displayed on the **Accounting Periods** page.

+8. Repeat for 2022 - 2025.

-8. Close all the pages.
+9. Close all the pages.

-Exercise 3: Configure a new company
+Exercise 2: Configure a new company
 -----------------------------------

 ### Scenario